-Our Asia Senses guide and driver will wait for you at Tamu – Moreh border check-point to help you with necessary documents as well as represent you the border crossing formalities and procedures at check-point authority’s counters.
+Our Asia Senses Travel's tour guide and driver will wait for you at Tamu/Moreh border check-point to help you with necessary documents as well as represent you the border crossing formalities and procedures at check-point authority’s counters.

-After that, we head to Ananda Temple which is considered to be one of the most surviving masterpiece of the Mon architecture.
-Also known as the finest, largest, best preserved and most revered of the Bagan temples.
+After that, head to Ananda Temple which is considered to be one of the most surviving masterpiece of the Mon architecture.
+This site is also known as the finest, largest, best preserved and most revered of the Bagan temples.
 In the late afternoon, visit Taung Guni, a perfect spot to enjoy a magnificent sunset in Bagan.

 Overnight at hotel in Bagan.